Oxycodone, rapid release (By mouth)

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.
-If you miss a dose of Roxybond, skip the missed dose and go back to your regular dosing schedule.
+If you miss a dose of Roxybond or Roxicodone®, skip the missed dose and go back to your regular dosing schedule.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Store the medicine in a secure place to prevent others from getting it.
-Flush any unused medicine down the toilet.
-Also ask your pharmacist about the best way to dispose of medicine you do not use.
+Drop off any unused narcotic medicine at a drug take-back location right away.
+If you do not have a drug take-back location near you, flush any unused narcotic medicine down the toilet.
+Check your local drug store and clinics for take-back locations.
+You can also check the DEA web site for locations.
+Here is the link to the FDA safe disposal of medicines website: www.fda.gov/drugs/resourcesforyou/consumers/buyingusingmedicinesafely/ensuringsafeuseofmedicine/safedisposalofmedicines/ucm186187.htm

 Drugs and Foods to Avoid: